rstar24/aoc/README.md

 # Advent of Code

-It solutions to my advent of code puzzle solved in languages that I am trying to learn.
+It solutions to my advent of code puzzle solved in c++ mainly.